w3c/wcag3/guidelines/groups/input-operation/input-operation/body-movements-not-relied-on.md

 :::note
 This includes both detection of body movement and actions to the device, such as shaking, that require body movement.
 :::

+:::tests

+**Procedure**

+For each instance of functionality that uses body movement:
+1. Check that the body movement is not the only way to achieve any functionality.

+**Expected Results**
+- #1 is true